www.qrpfoxhunt.org

 You will regularly hear him in cw contests either at his home, or guest

-operating at large contest stations - This man really knows how to work
+operating at large contest stations - This man really knows how to

 'em.
 Come Join Ben, NW7DX and experience the thrill of Summer